vukbatanovic/NBSVM-Weka/README.md

 This Weka package was introduced in the following paper:

-**Reliable Baselines for Sentiment Analysis in Resource-Limited Languages: The Serbian Movie Review Dataset**, Vuk Batanović, Boško Nikolić, Milan Milosavljević, in Proceedings of the 10th International Conference on Language Resources and Evaluation (LREC 2016), Portorož, Slovenia.
-(2016)
+**[Reliable Baselines for Sentiment Analysis in Resource-Limited Languages: The Serbian Movie Review Dataset](http://www.lrec-conf.org/proceedings/lrec2016/pdf/284_Paper.pdf)**, Vuk Batanović, Boško Nikolić, Milan Milosavljević, in Proceedings of the 10th International Conference on Language Resources and Evaluation (LREC 2016), pp. 2688-2696, Portorož, Slovenia (2016).

 ## Additional Documentation
 All methods contain extensive documentation and comments.